-Hiring a trusts attorney can be a difficult decision.
-It's important to evaluate whether the lawyer has experience within the trusts legal practice area, whether they are licensed in Virginia, and whether they are familiar with the parts of state law and local regulations that apply in Norfolk.
+Hiring an elder law attorney can be a difficult decision.
+It's important to evaluate whether the lawyer has experience within the elder law legal practice area, whether they are licensed in Virginia, and whether they are familiar with the parts of state law and local regulations that apply in Norfolk.

 Why Do I Need A Local Lawyer?

-The trusts lawyers listed in this directory can provide you with information about important topics and questions such as:
+The elder law lawyers listed in this directory can provide you with information about important topics and questions such as:

-- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in trusts cases in Norfolk?
+- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in elder law cases in Norfolk?

-- How long does the legal process for trusts matters typically take?
+- How long does the legal process for elder law matters typically take?

-- What are the typical outcomes for trusts cases in Norfolk and the surrounding communities?
+- What are the typical outcomes for elder law cases in Norfolk and the surrounding communities?

 - If necessary, is it more appropriate to handle your matter in Virginia court or federal court?